Vitalik Buterin: Early life and education

-Buterin was born in Kolomna, Russia, in 1994.
-His father was a computer scientist.
-He lived in the area until the age of six, when his parents emigrated to Canada in search of better employment opportunities.
+Buterin was born in Kolomna, Russia, to a Russian family.
+His father, Dmitry, was a computer scientist.
+He and his parents lived in the area until the age of six, when his parents emigrated to Canada in search of better employment opportunities.
 While in grade three of elementary school in Canada, Buterin was placed into a class for gifted children and was drawn to mathematics, programming, and economics.
 Buterin then attended The Abelard School, a private high school in Toronto.
-Buterin learned about Bitcoin from his father, Dimitry Buterin, at the age of 17.
+Buterin learned about Bitcoin from his father at the age of 17.

 After high school, Buterin attended the University of Waterloo.
-There, he took advanced courses and was a research assistant for cryptographer Ian Goldberg, who co-created Off-the-Record Messaging and was the former board of directors chairman of the Tor Project.
+There, he took advanced courses and was a research assistant for cryptographer Ian Goldberg, who co-created Off-the-Record Messaging and was the former board of directors' chairman of the Tor Project.
 In 2012, Buterin won a bronze medal in the International Olympiad in Informatics in Italy.